puppetlabs/puppet-docs/source/guides/style_guide.markdown

 compliant to a specific version of the style guide.

 This meta information must be embedded in the Modulefile.
-Use the field named ‘style_version’ e.g.
+Use the field named 'style_version' e.g.

     style_version "1.0"